6+1 top islands in Greece for Easter holidays

 + Artistic Easter in Hydra

 The cosmopolitan island of Hydra in the Saronic Gulf has a history of ship-owning families, exquisite mansions, unspoilt nature, and a love affair with artists.
 Would you like to spend the Easter holidays on an island that adores and is adored by the arts?
-Explore the Manor of George Kountouriotis, catch an exhibition at the DESTE Foundation, visit the painter Tetsis home and take a look at Leonard Cohen’s house!
-There’s also smaller galleries, outdoor sculptures and sights and the Hydra School of Fine Arts!
+Explore the Manor of George Kountouriotis, catch an exhibition at the DESTE Foundation, visit the painter Tetsis home, and take a look at Leonard Cohen’s house!
+There are also smaller galleries, outdoor sculptures and sights, and the Hydra School of Fine Arts!

 Spring is also the best time for 2 top activities that you can do on the island: go hiking on Mount Eros and sail around Hydra on a boat or water taxi!